 Subsea with concrete weight coatingFBE

-Subsea flowline without CWC, ambient temp3LPE or FBE depending on project spec
+Subsea flowline without CWC, ambient temp3LPE or FBE per project spec

 Subsea flowline, high process temperature3LPP